 There is a roadway that takes you to the center of the park, where you can park and enter the hiking trails that traverse the east end of the property.
 Dogs and cats are allowed only if they are cleaned up after.

 The east side of the park has access to the Milwaukee River where you can enjoy the view or fish.
 There are no amenities at this park other than a few grills and picnic tables.
 Fires are allowed only in the grills provided.

 The Ozaukee County Planning and Parks Department is constructing a multi-purpose building at Hawthorne Hills County Park.
 The project consists of constructing 2 levels of 3,388 square feet each for a total of 6,776 square feet and exterior covered area of 1,230 square feet multipurpose parks maintenance facility.
 The project includes indoor maintenance and equipment cleaning and storage areas, and office and meeting space.
 Public bathrooms and showers will be added in a subsequent phase.
-Construction activities are scheduled for Summer 2022.
+Construction activities are scheduled to be complete in summer 2023.

 For questions about Hawthorne Hills Park, contact the park caretaker at (262)483-8806.